Tomorrow's

 greater than the yield for Southern pine trees,

 which can take from 7 to 40 years to reach harvestable size.
+There are

-individual flower blooms for only one day.
-The stalk of the kenaf plant
+and each individual flower blooms for only one day.

+kenaf plant consists of two distinct fiber types.
 The outer fiber is called "bast" and comprises roughly 40%

 of the stalk's dry weight.
 The refined bast fibers measure 2.6mm and are